replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/04-releasing-the-application/assignment.md

 ======================

-There are two releases already available for the Harbor applicaiton.
-We're going to releaea a third that includes the preflight checks.
+There are two releases already available for the Harbor application.
+We're going to release a third that includes the preflight checks.

 ```